Julia Ward Howe: Writing

 She attended lectures, studied foreign languages, and wrote plays and dramas.
-Howe had published essays on Goethe, Schiller and Lamartine before her marriage in the New York Review and Theological Review.
+Prior to her marriage, Howe had published essays on Goethe, Schiller and Lamartine in the New York Review and Theological Review.
 Her first volume of poetry, Passion-Flowers was published anonymously in 1853.
 The book collected personal poems and was written without the knowledge of her husband, who was then editing the Free Soil newspaper The Commonwealth.
 Her second anonymous collection, Words for the Hour, appeared in 1857.
 She went on to write plays such as Leonora, The World's Own, and Hippolytus.
 These works all contained allusions to her stultifying marriage.

+Unpublished during her lifetime but certainly part of her twenty-first century legacy is a fragmentary novel, The Hermaphrodite, assembled from manuscript fragments in Harvard's Houghton Library by Gary Williams and published in 2004 by the University of Nebraska Press.

 She went on trips including several for missions.
 In 1860, she published A Trip to Cuba, which told of her 1859 trip.
-It had generated outrage from William Lloyd Garrison, an abolitionist, for its derogatory view of Blacks.
+It had generated outrage from William Lloyd Garrison, an abolitionist, for its derogatory view of Black people.
 Howe believed it was right to free the slaves but did not believe in racial equality.
 Several letters on High Newport society were published in the New York Tribune in 1860, as well.

 Howe's being a published author troubled her husband greatly, especially due to the fact that her poems many times had to do with critiques of women's roles as wives, her own marriage, and women's place in society.
 Their marriage problems escalated to the point where they separated in 1852.
 Samuel, when he became her husband, had also taken complete control of her estate income.
-Upon her husband's death in 1876, she had found that through a series of bad investments, most of her money had been lost.
+Upon her husband's death in 1876, she found that through a series of bad investments, most of her money had been lost.

 Howe's writing and social activism were greatly shaped by her upbringing and married life.
 Much study has gone into her difficult marriage and how it influenced her work, both written and active.

 Politics

-In the early 1870s, Howe was nominated by William Claflin the governor of Massachusetts as justice of the peace.
+In the early 1870s, Howe was nominated by Massachusetts governor William Claflin as justice of the peace.
 However, there were uncertainties surrounding her appointment, as many believed women were not fit to hold office.
-In 1871, the Massachusetts supreme court made the decision that women could not hold any judicial offices without explicit authorization from the legislature, thereby nullifying Howe's appointment to justice of the peace.
+In 1871, the Massachusetts Supreme Court made the decision that women could not hold any judicial offices without explicit authorization from the legislature, thereby nullifying Howe's appointment to justice of the peace.
 This led to activists petitioning for legislation allowing women to hold office, separate from legislating women's suffrage.
 Women's supporters believed that petitioning for officeholding before petitioning for a women's suffrage amendment would expedite women's involvement in politics.